- No upcoming events available

 ITOCA (Information Training and Outreach Centre for Africa) is a capacity building organization aimed at enhancing information and communications technology (ICT) skills for African librarians, information specialists, scientists, researchers and students in Sub-Sahara Africa.
 Formerly, TEEAL Africa Office, ITOCA was established in February 1999 as a marketing and support office for Cornell University's Albert R. Mann Library TEEAL (The Essential Electronic Agricultural Library) programme for Africa .
 Now, ITOCA spearheads programme support for TEEAL, AGORA, HINARI and OARE in the region.

-The grants are aimed to build on the Public Access to Health Information (PAHI) training wor more...
+The grants were aimed to build on the several Public Access to Health Information ( more...